-With the Mercedes EQS revealed yesterday, Daimler is proud to have an electric car in its portfolio that can travel more than 750 km (466 miles) on a single charge, but it’s not putting further innovations in this regard on ice.
-Work is already in progress to develop an EV with a range of more than 750 miles.
+With the Mercedes EQS sedan, Daimler is proud to have an electric car in its portfolio that can travel 780 km (485 miles) as per WLTP (revised) on a single charge, but it’s not putting further innovations in this regard on ice.
+Work is already in progress to develop an EV with a range of more than 750 miles!

-After introducing the EQS to the world yesterday, Christoph Starzynski, Vice-President Electric Vehicle Architecture, Mercedes-Benz, was asked in an interview if the new electric car’s range of 770 km (478 miles) in WLTP was “the end of the line.”
+After introducing the EQS to the world, Christoph Starzynski, Vice-President Electric Vehicle Architecture, Mercedes-Benz, was asked in an interview if the EQS’s range was “the end of the line.”
 In response, Starzynski said:

 No, it doesn’t stop at 770 kilometers.
 We have already announced the next step with the Vision EQXX technology program.
 Our development department is tasked with pushing the boundaries of range and efficiency.
 That’s why we’ve put together a cross-functional and multi-disciplinary team in Stuttgart, supported by specialists from the British Mercedes-Benz F1 HPP Group.
 The colleagues contribute their expertise in electric motors as well as their motorsport-inspired development pace.
 Innovations from this technology program will be rapidly transferred to series production models.Christoph Starzynski, Vice-President Electric Vehicle Architecture, Mercedes-Benz, in an interaction published on Daimler’s media site.

 This isn’t the first time we hear a Daimler official talk about Mercedes-AMG HPP’s involvement in the development of the Mercedes EQXX.
-Last month, Hywel Thomas, MD, Mercedes-AMG High Performance Powertrains, said the same in an internal interview while talking about how that division participates in the development of some road cars.
+In March 2021, Hywel Thomas, MD, Mercedes-AMG High Performance Powertrains, said the same in an internal interview while talking about how that division participates in the development of some road cars.

 We are invited to take part in projects – albeit in different ways.
 From doing peer reviews on development that is going on, to co-developing concepts with our colleagues in Germany.
 One great example of that is our participation in the EQXX technology program, where we work alongside our engineering colleagues to take the next step in the reach, efficiency and charging of electric vehicles.Hywel Thomas, MD, Mercedes-AMG High Performance Powertrains